MarcoEidinger/swift-package-dependencies-check/README.md

 - Version 2.2.x is using Swift 5.6
 - Version 2.3.x is using Swift 5.7

+The action will fail if `swift package update` (`--dry-run`) reports an error.
+This can occur if your package requires a Swift tools version different from the one used by this GitHub action.

+> For example, if your package needs `swift-tools-version: 5.7` then you have to use `MarcoEidinger/swift-package-dependencies-check@2.3.0` or higher.
+>
+> The action will fail when using `MarcoEidinger/swift-package-dependencies-check@2.2.0` because the action uses Swift 5.6.

 ## Similar Packages

 - [action-xcodeproj-spm-update](https://github.com/getsidetrack/action-xcodeproj-spm-update) is a GitHub Action which helps to resolve the Swift Package Manager dependencies within your Xcode project (as opposed to dependencies in Swift Packages).